butchwarns/BDSP/README.md

 # BDSP

 Some signal processing code I use to build audio plugins.
-Work in porgress.
+Work in progress.